Space, ground, breath & sound

 Unlike our eyes, which only tell us about the world in front of us, our ears can simultaneously listen to the space on both sides, above and below us, in front and behind us.
 In the womb we were surrounded by sound.
 We first discovered movement by feeling vibrations when our being was entirely contained inside the being of our mother.

-In quieter moments we can meditate on any of the individual elements or use them for experimentation.
+In quieter moments we can meditate on any of these individual elements or use them for experimentation.

-With friends, we can use these elements in “serious play,” as Vervaeke would say.
+With others, we can use these elements to engage in “serious play,” as Vervaeke would say.

 All these words give only the barest meaning of the musicality of being.

-A little more of that meaning can be found if you read with ear for the rhythms and melodies, if you listen to the spaces between the words, taking account of the other sounds in your environment as you read.
+A little more of that meaning can be found if you read with an ear for the rhythms and melodies, if you listen to the spaces between the words, taking account of the other sounds in your environment as you read.